 At the beginning we have to login to access our Datameer instance.
 We open a Browser, in our case Google Chrome, and enter our Datameer URL.
 We enter the "Username" and "Password" and confirm with "Log In".

-Creating a New Project and Adding Tables to the Project#
+Creating a New Project and Adding Data or Tables to the Project#

-Since it is our first time using Datameer, the next step is to create a Project wherein we will add your Snowflake datasets and schemas and perform our transformations.
-Usually, after you log in, you are redirected to the Project Overview page and on there click the '+ NEW PROJECT' button to create a new Project.
-Using Datameer initially automatically creates a new Project for us.
+Since it is our first time using Datameer, the first step is to create a Project wherein we will add your Snowflake datasets and schemas and perform our transformations.
+After you log in, you are redirected to the Project Overview page and on there click the "+ NEW PROJECT" button to create a new Project.

 Performing the Join Operation#

-Our goal in the first part of this sample use case is to join both source datasets by their 'NATIONKEY' columns.
+Our goal for the first transformation in this sample use case is to join both source datasets 'NATION' and 'SUPPLIER' by their 'NATIONKEY' columns.

-First click on the "+" icon of the 'NATION' source and select the light data preparation operation "Join".
+First we click on the "+" icon of the 'NATION' source and select the light data preparation operation "Join".
 The 'Join Configuration' view opens.
 On the left side the data preview for the source is displayed.
 On the right side, we can configure the Join operation.

 We have already selected 'NATION' as the first source.
 That's why it appears on the left 'Sources' side and we need to select the second source from the dropdown on the right side next.
 The dropdown provides the 'SUPPLIER' dataset and we select it.

 Finally, we are guided back to the Project's Workbench and view and explore our 'NATION 2' view.
 Both Join sources are connected to the new view with arrow lines.
 Viewing the new Datameer view in a highlighted square means that an operation has been applied.
 The counter in the 'NATION 2' node indicates that only one operation has been applied.
 The Data Grid provides both the columns as well as the data preview.
 On the right side we can track the transformation process.

 Performing the Aggregate Operation#